Mike the Headless Chicken

-Beheading
+Life

-On September 10, 1945, farmer Lloyd Olsen of Fruita, Colorado, was planning to eat supper with his mother-in-law and was sent out to the yard by his wife to bring back a chicken.
+On September 10, 1945, farmer Lloyd Olsen of Fruita, Colorado, United States, was planning to eat supper with his mother-in-law and was sent out to the yard by his wife to bring back a chicken.
 Olsen chose a five-and-a-half-month-old Wyandotte chicken named Mike.
 The axe removed the bulk of the head, but missed the jugular vein, leaving one ear and most of the brain stem intact.

-Despite Olsen's attempt to behead Mike, the chicken was still able to balance on a perch and walk clumsily.
+Despite Olsen's attempt to behead Mike, the chicken could still balance on a perch and walk clumsily.
 He attempted to preen, peck for food, and crow, though with limited success; his "crowing" consisted of a gurgling sound made in his throat.
-When Mike did not die, Olsen instead decided to care for the bird.
-He fed it a mixture of milk and water via an eyedropper, and gave it small grains of corn and worms.
+When Mike did not die, Olsen decided to care for the bird.
+He fed him a mixture of milk and water via an eyedropper and gave him small portions of corn and worms.